trouve-antoine/hadooc/README.md

 The separator between the last three fields is "    " (four spaces) by default, but can be changed in the command line and the driver.
 Spaces after the separator are trimmed out.

-A list ends with ab empty line.
+A list ends with an empty line.

 Example: